Arizona State University

 The Air Force Research Laboratory’s mission is leading the discovery, development, and integration of warfighting technologies for our air, space and cyberspace forces.

-FlexTech Alliance is devoted to fostering the growth, profitability and success of the flexible, printed electronics and display supply chain.
-FlexTech Alliance offers expanded collaboration between and among industry, academia, government, and research organizations for advancing flexible, printed electronics from R&D to commercialization.
+FlexTech is devoted to fostering the growth, profitability and success of the flexible, printed electronics and display supply chain.
+FlexTech offers expanded collaboration between and among industry, academia, government, and research organizations for advancing flexible, printed electronics from R&D to commercialization.